 The Council recognises that it has a responsibility to manage risks effectively in order to control its assets and liabilities, protect its employees and community against potential losses, minimise uncertainty in achieving its goals and objectives, and to maximise the opportunities to achieve its vision.

-Risk management is managed through the Corporate Management Team and Audit, Standards and Governance Committee and the current risk register has five significant risks:-
+Risk management is managed through the Corporate Management Team and Audit, Standards and Governance Committee.